actinia-org/actinia-parallel-plugin/README.md

 # actinia-parallel-plugin

-This is an example plugin for [actinia-core](https://github.com/mundialis/actinia_core) which adds a "Hello World" endpoint to actinia-core.
+This is the actinia-parallel-plugin for [actinia-core](https://github.com/mundialis/actinia_core) which adds parallel processing endpoints to actinia.

 You can run actinia-parallel-plugin as an actinia-core plugin.